Make-School-Courses/CS-2.1-Trees-Sorting/Lessons/SortingIterative.md

 - Watch videos to observe patterns: [9 sorting algorithms], [15 sorting algorithms], [23 sorting algorithms]
 - Read Interview Cake's [triangular series article] for more background on counting inversions and pairs

+### Challenges
+- Implement these classic iterative sorting functions using [sorting starter code]:
+    - `is_sorted(items)` - return a boolean indicating whether all `items` are in ascending order
+    - `bubble_sort(items)` - swap adjacent items that are out of order, repeat until all `items` are sorted
+    - `selection_sort(items)` - find minimum item in unsorted `items`, swap it with first unsorted item, repeat until all `items` are sorted
+    - `insertion_sort(items)` - take first unsorted item, insert it in sorted order in front of `items`, repeat until all `items` are sorted
+- Run `python sorting.py` to test sorting algorithms on a small random sample:
+    ```
+    $ python sorting.py bubble_sort 10 20
+    Initial items: [3, 15, 4, 7, 20, 6, 18, 11, 9, 7]
+    Sorting items with bubble_sort(items)
+    Sorted items:  [3, 4, 6, 7, 7, 9, 11, 15, 18, 20]
+    ```
+- Annotate functions with complexity analysis of running time (operations) and space (memory usage)
+- Write a thorough suite of [sorting unit tests] to ensure your sorting algorithms are robust
+    - Write tests in a way that lets you add new sorting functions without needing to write more tests
+    - Include a variety of test cases that cover many different input types, orderings, distributions, and edge cases
+- Run `pytest sorting_test.py` to run the [sorting unit tests] and fix any failures

+### Stretch Challenges
+- Extend sorting algorithms with an `order` parameter to specify ascending or descending order
+- Extend sorting algorithms with a `key` parameter to specify a function to call on each item when making comparisons (read about Python's [`sorted` function] and how to use [`key` functions] for more information)
+- Implement an [insertion sort] variation using [binary search] to find the position to insert each item
+- Implement improved iterative sorting algorithms: [cocktail shaker sort], [library sort], or [Shell sort]
+- Annotate functions with complexity analysis of running time (operations) and space (memory usage)

 [inversions]: https://en.wikipedia.org/wiki/Inversion_(discrete_mathematics)
 [sorting algorithms]: https://en.wikipedia.org/wiki/Sorting_algorithm
 [comparison sorting]: https://en.wikipedia.org/wiki/Comparison_sort